Roofing dumpster rental in Bakersfield

 - Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in any tight driveway for small tear-offs, keeping shingle weight under our single haul tonnage.
+Our 10-yard can fits a tight driveway and manages heavy shingle weight in a single haul for you.

 20-Yard Roofing Dumpster